 How to Use INDEX + MATCH Formula to Match Multiple Criteria?

-Here we explain how to use the index + match formula to match multiple criteria for rows and columns with examples.
+We explain using the INDEX+MATCH formula to match multiple criteria for rows and columns with examples.

 Example #1 – INDEX + MATCH Formula

-Not the majority of the excel users lookup functions beyond VLOOKUP, reasons could be so many.
-Anyways let’s have a simple introduction to this formula before we go to advanced level.
+Not the majority of the Excel users lookup functions beyond the VLOOKUP.
+The reasons could be so many.
+Let us briefly introduce this formula before going to the advanced level.

 We have “Sales Rep” names and their respective sales values.
 On the other hand, we have a drop-down list of “Sale Rep” in cell D2.

-Based on the selection we make from the drop-down list sales amount has to appear in cell E2.
+Based on our selection from the drop-down list “Sales” amount has to appear in cell E2.

-INDEX looks for the mentioned row number value in the range A2:A11 and in this range, we need to provide from which row we need the sales value to come from.
-This row value is based on the “Sales Rep” name selected in the drop-down list, so the MATCH function looks for the “Sales Rep” row number in the range B2:B11 and returns the row number of the matched value.
+The INDEX function looks for the mentioned row number value in the range A2:A11.
+Next, we need to provide from which row we need the sales value to come in this range.
+This row value is based on the “Sales Rep” name selected in the drop-down list in excelDrop-down List In ExcelA drop-down list in excel is a pre-defined list of inputs that allows users to select an option., so the MATCH function looks for the “Sales Rep” row number in the range B2:B11 and returns the row number of the matched value.

 Example #2 – Multiple Criteria in INDEX + MATCH Formula

-Now we have a data structure like the below one.
+Now, we have a data structure like the one below.

-We have monthly sales values of “Sales Rep”.
-From this table, we need dynamic results like in cell A15 I have created a “Sales Rep” drop-down list and in B14 cell I have created a “Month” drop-down list.
+We have monthly sales values of “Sales Rep.” From this table, we need dynamic results like cell A15.
+So, we have created a “Sales Rep” drop-down list.
+In the B14 cell, we have created a “Month” drop-down list.

-For example, if I choose “Rep 8” and “Apr” then it has to show the sales value of “Rep 8” for the month of “Apr”.
+For example, if we choose “Rep 8” and “Apr,” then it has to show the sales value of “Rep 8” for the month of “Apr.”

-Step 2: The First argument of the INDEX function is “Array” i.e. from which range of cells we need the result.
-So, in this case, we need sales values so choose the range of cells from B2 to G11.
+- The first argument of the INDEX function is “Array,” i.e., from which range of cells we need the result.
+So, we need sales values in this case, so we must choose the range of cells from B2 to G11.

-Step 3: Next argument of INDEX function from which row of the selected range we need the result.
-In this case, we need to arrive at the “Sales Rep” row number based on the selection made in the cell A15 drop down cell.
-So to dynamically fetch the row number based on the selection open MATCH function.
+- The next argument of the INDEX function is from which row of the selected range we need the result.
+In this case, we need to arrive at the “Sales Rep” row number based on the selection made in the cell A15 drop-down cell.
+So, we must open the MATCH function for dynamically fetching the row number based on our selection.

-Step 4: LOOKUP VALUE of the MATCH function is “Sales Rep” so choose A15 cell as the reference.
+- The lookup value of the MATCH function is “Sales Rep,” so we must choose the A15 cell as the reference.

-Step 5: Lookup Array will be “Sales Rep” names range in the main table.
-So choose range as A2 to A11.
+- The lookup array will be the “Sales Rep” named range in the main table.
+So, we must choose a range from A2 to A11.

-Step 6: Match Type of MATCH function will be exact so enter zero as the argument value.
+- The MATCH type of the MATCH function will be exact.
+So, we must insert zero as the argument value.

-Step 7: The next argument of the INDEX function is “Column Number” i.e. from the selected range of cells from which column we need the result.
-This is dependent on the month we select from the drop-down list of the cell B14.
-So to get column number automatically open another MATCH function.
+- The next argument of the INDEX function is “Column Number,” i.e., from the selected range of cells from which column we need the result.
+It is dependent on the month we choose from the drop-down list of cell B14.
+So, to get the column number automatically, we must open another MATCH function.

-Step 8: This time lookup value will be month name so select B14 cell as the reference.
+- The lookup value will be the month name, so select the B14 cell as the reference.

-Step 9: Lookup array will be month range of cells in the main table i.e. from B1 to G1.
+- The lookup array will be the month range of cells in the main table, i.e., B1 to G1.

-Step 10: The last argument is match type, choose “Exact Match” as the criteria.
-Close two brackets and hit enter key to get the result.
+- The last argument is MATCH type.
+Choose “Exact Match” as the criteria.
+Close two brackets and press the “Enter” key to get the result.

 Note: Yellow-colored cell is the reference for you.